 - It does not look very classy.

 We hope that you have found the information you need in this post.
-If you have any questions, or need the help from our team to decide what the best binding option for your document is, contact us.
+If you have any questions or need help from our team to decide what the best binding option for your document is, contact us.